akessela/AI-Engin-eering-with-LLMs-IBM/chapter1/notes.md

   - LLMs can generate text that seems accurate but isn't always correct.
   - Addressing biases and societal impacts of generated content is important.

+## 4. AI Hallucinations
+ **AI Hallucinations** occur when large language models (LLMs) generate information that appears accurate but is actually unrealistic, irrelevant, or outright wrong.
+This is similar to human hallucinations, where perceptions don’t align with reality.
+AI hallucinations often arise due to biases in training data, limited or incomplete training, or the complexity of the model.

+For example, ChatGPT once falsely claimed that a mayor in Australia was guilty of bribery, when in reality the mayor had reported the issue.
+This demonstrates the potential real-world impact of AI hallucinations, which, while rare, can cause significant harm.

+### Problems Caused by AI Hallucinations:
+1. **Inaccurate Information**: Misleading or false outputs can lead to confusion, particularly in sensitive fields like legal or medical applications.
+2. **Biased Views**: AI can perpetuate or create biases if trained on biased data.
+3. **Critical Failures**: Incorrect inputs in autonomous vehicles, medical systems, or other high-stakes applications can have severe consequences.

+### Mitigating AI Hallucinations:
+To reduce hallucinations, it's important to:
+1. **Use High-Quality Data**: Training models on accurate and comprehensive datasets minimizes the likelihood of generating hallucinations.
+2. **Avoid Manipulated Inputs**: Feeding clean, well-structured inputs to LLMs helps prevent misleading outputs.
+3. **Ongoing Evaluation**: Continuously testing and improving the model ensures its performance stays aligned with real-world accuracy.
+4. **Fine-Tuning**: Tailoring LLMs with domain-specific data enhances their accuracy and relevance.
+5. **Human Oversight**: Fact-checking and human intervention can catch subtle errors in the AI’s output.
+6. **Clear Prompts**: Providing specific and detailed instructions helps LLMs generate more accurate and relevant responses.

+### Key Takeaways:
+- AI hallucinations occur when models produce output that is incorrect or nonsensical despite sounding authoritative.
+- They can lead to inaccuracies, biases, or even critical failures in high-risk scenarios.
+- To mitigate hallucinations, high-quality training data, constant evaluation, human oversight, and clear prompts are essential.